Classes and Objects in Java – Fundamentals of OOPs

 }

-Objects in Java:
+Objects in Java

-Syntax of an object:
+Syntax of a Java object:

 <Class name> <Object name>= new <class name>();